 Any concerns/grievance can be communicated through various sources as provided underthe said Policy or via toll free number 0008001001058 or online athttp://speakup.abbott.com

-The Auditors' Report for the financial year 2017-18 does not contain any adverseremarks qualifications or reservations or disclaimers which require explanation/commentsby the Board.
+The Auditors' Report for the financial contain any adverse remarks qualifications orreservations or disclaimers which require explanations/comments by the Board.

-M/s Kishore Bhatia & Associates Cost Accountants (Registration No. 00294) areappointed as the Cost Auditors of the Company for the financial year 2018-19 at aremuneration of Rs.
-6.65 Lakhs plus taxes as applicable and reimbursement ofout-of-pocket expenses.
+M/s Kishore Bhatia & Associates Cost Accountants (Registration No. 00294) areappointed as the Cost Auditors of the Company for the financialyear 2019-20 at aremuneration of र 6.65 Lakhs plus taxes as applicable and reimbursement ofout-of-pocket expenses.
 The said remuneration to the Cost Auditors shall be subject toratification by the Members at the Meeting.